Worries People Often Have About Making Friends And Plans

-- They don't know most of the other people who are going.
-Sometimes it's fun to meet new people, but sometimes they're not up for the extra effort that requires.
+- They barely know anyone else who's going.
+Sometimes it's fun to meet new people.
+At other times we're not up for the extra effort it requires.

 - They like your company, but not in that situation.
-For example, some people may be interesting to talk to over drinks, but not dynamic enough at a big party - or the other way around: fun at a bar, but not someone you'd want to have a philosophical discussion with.
+For example, some people are fascinating to talk to over coffee, but shut down at big parties.
+Or it could the other way around.
+They're fun at a bar, but not someone you'd want to have a philosophical discussion with.

 Basically, whenever you try to organize something a ton of factors aren't under your control.
-Even in the cases where people do turn down invitations because it is due to the person asking, it's nearly always that they like them as an individual just fine, but just don't think they would be a good match as a friend.
-Maybe they know their own worldview is too liberal for the other person, or they aren't into the same hobbies, or their senses of humor aren't compatible.
-Even then, under the right circumstances they'd still be open to spending time with them, because there's no real dislike.
-I think in only a small percentage of cases will someone turn down an invitation because they truly can't stand the person who asked.
+Even in the cases where people do turn down invitations due to the person asking, it's often that they like them as an individual just fine, but don't think they would be a good match as a friend.
+Maybe they think their values, or hobbies, or senses of humor aren't compatible.
+Even then, under the right conditions, like a larger gathering, they'd still be open to spending time with them, because there's no real dislike.
+I think in only a small percentage of cases will someone turn down an invitation because they truly can't stand whoever asked.

 "What if I try to arrange something and only a few people show up?"

 There are a couple of fears here.
-One is that the person organizing it will look lame for getting such a low turnout.
+One is that you'll look lame for getting such a low turnout.
 The second is that if only a few people show up to an event that was ideally supposed to be bigger, then things will be awkward.

-First, I think when some people first start trying to make friends and organize plans with people they think they should only try to arrange big events.
+First, I think when some people first start trying to make friends and organize plans they think they should only try to arrange big events.
 There's nothing wrong with something smaller.

-Second, try to get away from thinking 'This has to be a big event.'
-Like I said, there's a lot you can't control when you make plans with people, so think more along the lines of, "I want to get as many people out to this as I can.
+Second, try to get away from thinking, "This has to be a huge get together."
+Like I said, there's a lot you can't control when you make plans, so think more along the lines of, "I want to get as many people out to this as I can.
 I'll let everyone know.
 Whoever can make it can make it.
 If a lot of people show up, great.
-If not it'll still be fun, but more low key."
+If not, it'll still be fun, but more low key."

-People will put together outings that have a big turnout, but it was really just a matter of everyone being available all at once and wanting to go.
+People can put together outings that have a large turnout, but it was really just a matter of everyone being available all at once and wanting to go.
 It didn't have a lot to do with them.
-Previously they may have tried arranging the same thing and only had a handful of people come, because everyone else was out of town, busy, tied up with school, or whatnot.
+Previously they may have tried arranging the same thing and only had a handful of people come, because everyone else was out of town, tied up with school, or whatnot.

 Third, think Win-Win when it comes to turnout.
-If a lot of people show up, then you get to have a big, crazy time.
-If only a few people come then you get to do something more toned down.
+If a lot of people show up, then you can have a big, rowdy time.
+If only a few come then you get to do something more toned down.
 There will be more chances for conversation and you'll have an opportunity to get to know everyone in more depth.
-If you've just met someone that can often be just as important to strengthening the friendship as arranging some big pub night.
+If you've just met someone that can be just as important to strengthening the friendship as going to some raucous pub night.

 Fourth, just because you'd like to have a bigger get together doesn't mean you have to advertise it that way.
 If you tell everyone you're throwing a giant, zany party and only three people attend then that does frame it as a dud.
 However, if you let everyone know you're having some people over on Friday, and the more the merrier, then you can't lose face if only a few people drop by since you never claimed it was going to be huge.

-Lastly, in these days of Facebook and texting it's not like people try to organize an event and then blindly wait to see how many friends show up to it.
+Lastly, in these days of texting and social media it's not like people try to organize an event and then blindly wait to see how many friends show up to it.
 At least some people will get back to you and tell you if they can make it or not.
-Often if you've got a handful of people who are confirmed, you can go ahead and take or leave anyone else who decides to come or not.
-If worse comes to worst you can just not go ahead with the event, or postpone it at the last second.
+Often if you've got a handful of people who are confirmed, you can go ahead, and take or leave anyone else who decides to come or not.
+If worst comes to worst you can just not go ahead with the event, or postpone it at the last second.
 This is another thing that's relatively common, even among regular, likable people.
 Sometimes plans fall apart at the last moment, or no one bites on them.

 "What if I try to arrange something and no one shows up?"

 I pretty much covered this in the last point.
-Basically, if you try to arrange something and don't get a response, just scrap it and try again some other time.
+Basically, if you try to arrange something and don't get any response, just scrap it and try again some other time.
 Or change up your approach.
-Try suggesting a different kind of activity, or invite everyone out in a different manner (e.g., contacting people individually and building the plan one person at a time vs. sending out a mass Facebook email).
-Plenty of solid social circles have some proposed events from their early days that fizzled out.
+Try suggesting a different kind of activity, or invite everyone out in a different manner (e.g., contacting people individually and building the plan one person at a time vs. sending out a group message).
+Plenty of now-solid social circles have some proposed events from their early days that fizzled out.

 "What if things are awkward?"

-Even if things are awkward chalk it up as a chance to get some social experience, and see if you can learn from any mistakes you make.
+Even if things do end up being awkward, chalk it up as a chance to get some social experience, and see if you can learn from any mistakes you make.
+Don't be too quick to be hard on yourself and take all the blame for it.
+The other person, or people, likely contributed to it as well.
 Also, sometimes even the most socially adjusted people will have an awkward time with new friends.
 It happens.
 We can't gel with everyone.
-Finally, if things truly are awkward, don't be too quick to be hard on yourself and take all the blame for it.
-The other person/people could have contributed to it as well.

 "I want to invite someone to hang out but have no idea what to do with them"